HC200ok/vue3-easy-data-table-documentation/docs/features/footer-customization.md

 | updatePage | function | Navigate to the specified page |

 You can access to these variables and functions by using [template refs](https://vuejs.org/guide/essentials/template-refs.html).
-Then you can customize your own footer outside of vue3-easy-data-table as below:
+Then you can customize your own footer outside of vue3-easy-data-table as the example provided:

-> :warning: **Attention**: don't forget to set `show-footer` to `false` to hide the native footer of vue3-easy-data-table
+**Attention**: don't forget to set `show-footer` to `false` to hide the native footer of vue3-easy-data-table
 ## Example

 ### In client-side mode